-Considering the family of constant-depth quantum circuits that approximately produce the distributions $\{D_n\}$, we get the following Corollary, showing the answer to \Cref{question:sampling_separation} is YES provided the number of random bits provided the classical circuit is bounded: \begin{cor} There exists a uniform family of constant-depth quantum circuits $\{C_n\}$ such that, for each $\delta \in [0,1)$, any classical circuit with fan-in 2 which takes $n + n^\delta$ random bits as input and samples from the $n$-bit output distribution of $C_n$ to within $1/3 - \omega(1/\log n)$ additive error has depth $\Omega(\log\log n)$. \end{cor}
+Considering the family of constant-depth quantum circuits that approximately produce the distributions $\{D_n\}$, we get the following Corollary, showing the answer to \Cref{question:sampling_separation} is YES provided the number of random bits provided to the classical circuit is bounded: \begin{cor} There exists a uniform family of constant-depth quantum circuits $\{C_n\}$ such that, for each $\delta \in [0,1)$, any classical circuit with fan-in 2 which takes $n + n^\delta$ random bits as input and samples from the $n$-bit output distribution of $C_n$ to within $1/3 - \omega(1/\log n)$ additive error has depth $\Omega(\log\log n)$. \end{cor}

-While we view \Cref{thm:main_introduction} and \Cref{cor:quantum_classical_TVD} as the main results of the paper, we observe that they have some limitations, which we address in part with subsequent theorems.
-Perhaps most significantly, the quantum circuits $C_n$ constructed in \Cref{thm:main_introduction} involve arbitrary constant-sized unitaries.
+While we view \Cref{thm:main_introduction} and \Cref{cor:quantum_classical_TVD} as the main results of the paper, they have some limitations which we address in part with subsequent theorems.
+Most significantly, the circuits $C_n$ constructed in \Cref{thm:main_introduction} use arbitrary constant-sized unitaries.
 In \Cref{sec:U_m_theta_compiling} we review a standard series of arguments which shows that these unitaries can also be compiled in constant depth by circuits consisting of arbitrary single qubit gates and two-qubit CNOT gates.
-This shows, in particular, that the quantum circuits $\{C_n\}$ are a \textit{uniform} circuit family.
+This shows, in particular, that the quantum circuits $\{C_n\}$ are a \emph{uniform} circuit family.

 Additionally, it should be noted that even arbitrary single qubit gates have some capabilities which are beyond the reach of $\NC^0$ circuits with uniformly random input.
 In particular, applying a single controlled-X rotation to a qubit initially in the $\ket{0}$ state and then measuring in the computational basis results in a random bit sampled from a Bernoulli distribution with arbitrary bias (determined by the extent of the rotation).
 For most biases, reproducing this bias exactly with an $\NC^0$ given uniformly random input requires super-constant depth.
 It seems possible to build on this observation and produce a separation similar to the one appearing in \Cref{thm:main_introduction} -- indeed, independent from this observation being made here but while we were revising the paper to discuss this issue, this observation was also made formal in~\cite[Theorem 1.10]{kane2024locality}.
 The authors of that paper also show this observation gives a classical-quantum separation that holds even when the number of (uniformly random) input bits provided to the $\NC^0$ circuit is unbounded.